MoD freezes all new spending as budgets spiral out of control

 One area potentially impacted is the UK’s involvement in Project Convergence, a gathering of allied nations in California this spring to test military innovations.

-The Telegraph understands there has been discussion about scaling back the UK presence at the event, which runs through February and March, given the new financial restraints.
+The Telegraph understands there has been discussion about scaling back the UK presence at the event, which runs through February and March.

 Research projects on artificial intelligence and cyber technology that were set to be approved in the coming weeks now also face an uncertain future.

-Sources who have worked inside the MoD at various points over the last decade said they could not remember any similar freeze on new capital spending being adopted.
+Sources who have worked inside the MoD over the past decade said they could not remember any similar freeze on new capital spending.

 Former defence secretaries have raised concerns about the freeze and called for more defence spending.